United States Military Academy class ring: Ring design

 Cadets choose their rings several months before selecting everything from size, color, and stone.
 Some cadets opt to "inherit" pieces of rings from other family members or mentors who have also graduated from West Point.

 The rings are customized for each cadet, and there are very few standard-seen practices, save the black onyx and gold symbol to represent the school colors, but this is seen in a minority of rings.
 West Point alums may donate their rings to be added to the smelting pot when a new batch of rings is cast.
 Also, the stone from an older ring can be removed and placed into a new graduate's ring.

 There are also ring-related souvenirs.
-Students can pick out items for family members made to resemble their class rings, such as cufflinks, pendants, and pins.
+Students can pick out items for family members made to resemble their class rings, such as miniatures, cufflinks, pendants, and pins.
 All these jewelry items bear the same markings as the top of the ring: the words "West Point", the year the cadet graduated (e.g., West Point 2005), and stones matching the cadet's class ring.

-By longstanding custom, many graduates present a miniature of the West Point ring as an engagement ring.
+By longstanding custom, many graduates present a miniature of the West Point ring as a mother’s ring or as an engagement ring.
 President Eisenhower, then a young lieutenant, gave a miniature to Mamie Eisenhower as the couple's engagement ring.

-Early Use
+Early use

 In the early years, class rings often contained a reverse motif seal crest frequently used for wax sealing official military and personal correspondence.
 This is to aid the sender's authenticity.
 Tradition has it that the seal was broken upon the owner's death to prevent its use by other persons.